MasumA009/tech230_aws/VPC.md

 Remember we can add other subnets if needed.

+## Private subnet

+to add a private subnet, select `Add subnet` at the bottom.
+Add the details and appropiate names.

 ## Step 5: Create a routing table

 From the menu on the left, select `Route table`. click `Create`.